“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “So you bonded over choir?”

-I turned red.
+I turn red.
 “I rode on his lap in Mr. Landis’s sports car.
 He got excited, you know in that way.
 I had never felt that way myself.
 It was a mutual attraction.”

 “I ended up in his bed that night.
 I had a wet dream.
 In the morning I thought the dream was real.
 Tim had done nothing.
 When I said I loved him, he said he’d try to love me back.
 It was crazy.
 Everyone in school knew.”